KruthikaP-21/task_manager1/README.md

 - **GET** `/task/<task_id>` - Get details of a specific task.
 - **PUT** `/task/<task_id>` - Update a specific task.
 - **DELETE** `/task/<task_id>` - Delete a specific task.
 - **POST** `/task/<task_id>/assign` - Assign a task to a user.
-This is priviledge- only the user with the role as Admin can assign tasks to different users.
+This is priviledged- only the user with the role as Admin can assign tasks to different users.
 Tasks created by user are by default assigned to the user himself

 ### Task Filtering and Searching